pieterjanv/ansible-local-facts/README.md

 During configuration it is often useful to calculate values and store them as intermediate results; for efficiency, readability, or to avoid repetition.
-In Ansible, this can be done using `set_fact` or `register`, but the resulting variables are global and can be overwritten by other tasks.
+In Ansible, this can be done using `set_fact` or `register`, but the resulting variables are written to the host vars for the current host which can be overwritten by included roles.
 This can lead to unexpected behavior and bugs, especially in larger playbooks or roles.

 One strategy to avoid this is to prefix every role-specific variable with the role name.
 This can be cumbersome and error-prone, especially when